norcams/docs-enduser/docs/hpc.rst

 .. _support page: support.html

 Please contact us for access to the HPC infrastructure.
-Use the normal support channels as described in the `support page`_.
+Use the normal support channels as described on our `support page`_.

-Note that the nature of HPC workloads allows for no overcommit of CPU and memory resources.
-The HPC instances are consuming their CPU and memory even when idle, and as a result HPC instances are much more expensive than normal instances. **Please make sure to actually use the resources given to an instance** whenever the instance is running.
+Note that the nature of HPC workloads does not allow overcommit of CPU and memory resources.
+The HPC instances are consuming their CPU and memory resources even when idle.
+As a result HPC instances are much more expensive than normal instances. **Please make sure to actually use the resources given to an instance** whenever the instance is running.
 Delete the instance when it's no longer needed.